G.O.A.T, Roland-Garros, 21 majors, Carlos Moya: 10 questions about Rafael Nadal – updated after rib injury

 Is Rafael Nadal the Greatest of all Time (G.O.A.T.)?

-Rafael Nadal has won 20 Grand Slam titles and many consider him to be among the greatest players of all time.
-The Spaniard won his 20th Grand Slam title in 2020 when he captured the Roland-Garros crown for the record 13th time.
-As of October2021, Nadal is tied with Roger Federer and Novak Djokovic for the all-time men’s singles Grand Slam titles record at 20 majors apiece.
+Rafael Nadal has won 21 Grand Slam titles and many consider him to be among the greatest players of all time.
+The Spaniard won his 21st Grand Slam title in 2022 when he captured the Australian Open crown for the second time.
+For the first time, as of January 30th, 2022, Nadal has moved ahead of Novak Djokovic and Roger Federer and stands alone at the top of the all-time men’s singles Grand Slam titles list.